9999years/daily-dles/README.md

 * [Tradle](https://games.oec.world/en/tradle/): Guess a country based on its exports
 * [Pick 5](https://oec.world/en/games/pick-5): Guess the top 5 countries that
   export a given good
-* [FoodGuessr](https://www.foodguessr.com/): Guess what country a food is from based on photos, ingredients, and the dish's recipe
 * [Travle](https://travle.earth/): Find the shortest route between two countries
 * [Where Taken USA](https://wheretakenusa.teuteuf.fr/): Guess what US state a photo was taken in, then play a trivia quiz about that state